ourownstory/neural_prophet/CONTRIBUTING.md

 We are using Github Actions to setup a CI pipeline.
 The creation as well as single commits to a pull request trigger the CI pipeline.

-Currently there is one workflow called `.github/worklfows/ci.yml` to trigger testing as well as codecoverage via [codecov](https://app.codecov.io/gh/ourownstory/neural_prophet) on the major OS systems (Linux, Mac, Windows).
+Currently there is one workflow called `.github/worklfows/ci.yml` to trigger testing, create code coverage reports via [pytest-cov](https://pypi.org/project/pytest-cov/) and subsequently uploading reports via [codecov](https://app.codecov.io/gh/ourownstory/neural_prophet) for the major OS systems (Linux, Mac, Windows).

 ## Style